jonnypetraglia/narrator/README.md

   - If you want more fine-grained control, control what logs you want and what logger to use via **Custom Metadata** without ever having to change code.
 Add complex filters through a dead simple front-end interface.
 Turn them on, turn them off, make them expire.
 Be free.
   - @InvocableMethod!
   - @AuraEnabled getLogEntries!
-  - Ships with a 'Log Entry' SObject, ready to hooked up & connected for persistent logging!
   - Logs are grouped by Execution Context (and allows you to give a custom message to each as well!)
   - Gives you a lot of Apex goodies!
     - A Log Creator object!
     - A SimpleLogger abstract class that makes it so easy, it takes as little as extending the class with _1 function_ to create your own Logger!
     - 4 example loggers that are fully functional and fully extendable!
 (Platform Event, Email, Instant Notification, Console)
-    - A Stack Trace object!
-Get the exact place in code your log with the call of a function!
+    - A Code Location object!
+Get the exact place in code your log with the call of a function down to class, method, and line!
     - A Simple Filter Logic object!
     - *F U N* utilities! for! logging!